On-Demand CE Training

 By the end of the session – the participant will be able to:

-• Review the basic terminology and framework of motivational interviewing
+• Recall the basic terminology and framework of motivational interviewing

 • Examine utilizing motivational interviewing when working with older adults